ietf-wg-cellar/flac-specification/rfc_backmatter.md

 ## Residual

 As stated in the section [coded residual](#coded-residual), an encoder must make sure residual samples are representable by a 32-bit integer, signed two's complement, excluding the most negative value.
 Continuing as in the previous section, it is possible to calculate when residual samples already implicitly fit and when an additional check is needed.
 This implicit fit is achieved when residuals would fit a theoretical 31-bit signed int, as that satisfies both mentioned criteria.
+When this implicit fit is not achieved, all residual values must be calculated and checked individually.

 For the residual of a fixed predictor, the maximum size of a residual was already calculated in the previous section.
 However, for a linear predictor, the prediction is shifted right by a certain amount.
 The number of bits needed for the residual is the number of bits calculated in the previous section, reduced by the prediction right shift, increased by one bit to account for the subtraction of the prediction from the current sample on encoding.

-Taking the last example of the previous section, where 31 bits were needed for the prediction, the required data type size for the residual samples in case of a right shift of 10 bits would be 32 - 10 + 1 = 23 bits, which means it is not necessary to check whether the residuals fit a 32-bit signed integer.
+Taking the last example of the previous section, where 32 bits were needed for the prediction, the required data type size for the residual samples in case of a right shift of 10 bits would be 32 - 10 + 1 = 23 bits, which means it is not necessary to perform the aforementioned check.

 As another example, when encoding 32-bit PCM with fixed predictors, all predictor orders must be checked.
 While the 0-order fixed predictor is guaranteed to have residuals that fit a 32-bit signed int, it might produce a residual being the most negative representable value of that 32-bit signed int.